rocket-pool/RPIPs/RPIPs/RPIP-core-dev.md

 ### Funding

-- Every 12 months, the pDAO MUST vote to agree a protocol development funding budget.
+- Each year, the pDAO MUST vote to agree a protocol development funding budget.
-- On a successful vote, the pDAO MUST pay a lump-sum payment from the pDAO reserve to cover protocol development costs for the upcoming 12 months.
+- On a successful vote, the pDAO MUST pay a lump-sum payment from the pDAO reserve to cover protocol development costs for the upcoming year.
-- Protocol development funding is initially set to 5% of RPL inflation.
+- Protocol development funding is initially set to **5%** of RPL inflation.

 ### Process